t0w0ru/mct_discord_led/README.md

   * run "npm i colors"
   * run "npm i node-fetch"
   * run "node index.js" in the "bot" folder of this repository

 ### ArduinoJSON(https://arduinojson.org/)
 -------------------------------------------------------------------------------------------------
 - download(https://github.com/bblanchon/ArduinoJson.git) and extract (copy /src filepath)
 - in CCS, select the "WebServer" project and press ALT+ENTER (alternatively right-click and select properties)
-- under "Paths and Symbols" click "Add..." for eeach Assembly, GNU C and GNU C++ and paste the directory-link to the /src folder
+- under "Paths and Symbols" click "Add..." for each Assembly, GNU C and GNU C++ and paste the directory-link to the /src folder
-- next, in Makefile, add "INCLUDE_DIRS += <the /src folder path>" after the last INCLUDE_DIRS
+- next, in the ESPs [Makefile](ESP\WebServer\Makefile), add "INCLUDE_DIRS += <the /src folder path>" after the last INCLUDE_DIRS
 - Compile/Upload the WebServer to the ESP8266

 ### LED-SETUP
 -------------------------------------------------------------------------------------------------
 - this project specifically requires "WS2812b" LEDs to work.
-- in the main.cpp file, you will have to edit the value of "total_leds", to be the amount of leds on your led strips.
+- in the [main.cpp file](MSP\MCT2021_FinnDriediger\src\main.cpp), you will have to edit the value of "total_leds", to be the amount of leds on your led strips.